cfxmarkets/php-public-models/README.md

 Beyond that, there's not too much more to point out.
 From here, you should study up on the [API Docs](https://apis.cfxtrading.com/cfx-brokerage-api.v2.json), as mentioned, and start writing code!

+## Note About API Documentation

+We're hoping to launch a site (developers.cfxtrading.com) soon that will allow us to provide more comprehensive API documentation and other resources for developers.
+While this site is not live yet, you can still generate good API documentation for this library by cloning the library, installing [Sami](https://github.com/FriendsOfPHP/Sami), and running `sami.phar update sami.config.php`.